jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Mixed Ideological Politics Come By Ending Stories

-- echo chambers end when we change tools, so we automatically mix and match them when we change tools.

 When someone is telling you a story on cable news or Twitter, and the hero and villian argue back and forth endlessly about who is "wrong", you're watching public facing philosophies use each other to give a performance.
-These are echo chambers looking to close a sale.
 Ideologues only talk about things like justice, liberty, history, culture to appeal to their audience's personal tastes.
-In reality they only want sell their chosen tools and techniques.
+In reality they only want to close a sale.

-The giveaway to spot these fake stories is they don't have a conclusion.
+The giveaway is the lack of conclusions.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
 For example, if a boxer gets choked unconscious in a fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.
 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their Industrial Age tools and techniques.
+Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their tools and techniques.

 Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to fighter’s pains, that martial artists realized no discipline can be the single-source of truth.